Two Lines Always Intersect At A Point

 Conclusion: Beyond the Obvious

 While the initial statement – "two lines always intersect at a point" – is an oversimplification, exploring the exceptions and the mathematical framework behind it reveals a wealth of understanding in linear geometry and its broader applications.
-The concepts of parallel lines, coincident lines, and the analysis in higher dimensions enrich our understanding, moving beyond the intuitive to the rigorous and precise.
+So the concepts of parallel lines, coincident lines, and the analysis in higher dimensions enrich our understanding, moving beyond the intuitive to the rigorous and precise.
 This detailed exploration not only answers the question of line intersection but also builds a strong foundation for more advanced concepts in mathematics and related disciplines.
 The seemingly simple idea of two lines intersecting unveils a fascinating world of mathematical depth and practical relevance.